zhouqp631/zhouqp631.github.io/_pages/about.md

 I am currently a Lecturer at the School of Mathematics and Statistics, Central South University.
 I studied Mathematics and received a Bachelor's degree in 2012, along with a Master's degree in Probability Theory and Mathematical Statistics from Lanzhou University in 2015.
 In 2019, I obtained a Ph.D. in Mathematics from Shanghai Jiao Tong University, under the supervision of Prof. [Jinglai Li](https://lijinglai.github.io/) and Prof. [Xiaoqun Zhang](https://math.sjtu.edu.cn/faculty/xqzhang/index.html).
 Subsequently, from 2019 to 2020, I worked as an Algorithm Engineer at Meituan.
 In July 2020, I joined Central South University.

-Our research is mainly about new computing methods to solve challenging inverse problems, especially nonlinear inverse problems.
-We combine ideas from numerical analysis, Bayesian statistics, and machine learning to develop more accurate and efficient recovering algorithms.
-We are particularly interested in
+My research is concerned with finding new computational methods for solving challenging inverse problems, with a particular focus on nonlinear settings.
+By integrating ideas from numerical analysis, Bayesian statistics, and machine learning, I aim to develop methods that are both more accurate and more efficient.
+My main focus is on
 1. Bayesian scientific computing
 - physics-guided deep generative models (GAN, VAE, diffusion model) to improve accuracy, efficiency, etc.
 - goal-oriented uncertainty quantification (UQ) through the combination of both forward UQ and reverse UQ